OUR MISSION

 Tulane University '24

-Jack is an International Relations major from Chicago, IL who is interested in international humanitarian law, specifically in the fields of international conflict and refugee movements.
-After graduating, he plans to attend law school and work with international organizations to promote further legal framework and advocacy regarding conflict and refugees.
-Outside of academia, Jack enjoys running, cooking, and exploring New Orleans.
+Jack is an International Relations major passionate about international humanitarian law, specifically concerning the regulation and restriction of unnecessarily harmful munitions in conflict zones and the protection of POWs.
+After graduating, he plans to study law and work with international organizations to refine, draft, and promote further legal framework surrounding the laws of international conflict.

 Our Staff